 Eating ramen or soba.
 It’s not that I don’t like noodles–they’re my true loves after my mom’s cooking and pizza–but even a cup of ramen is unhealthy.
 I traded 100-yen soba for homemade carrot noodles and spinach fettuccine spaghetti.

 Using already-made ingredients.
 Again, I’m not saying Japanese folks don’t use fresh ingredients (that’s more of an American accusation).
-It’s just that it’s easy to make meals when there are curry blocks, bottled sauces, and canned soups to speed up the cooking process.
-In getting healthier, I used as little canned and bottled products as possible, adopting something close to a Paleo diet.
+It’s just that it’s easy to make meals when there are curry roux blocks, bottled sauces, and canned soups to speed up the cooking process.
+In getting healthier, I used as little canned and bottled products as possible, adopting something close to a clean diet.
 Even salt and sugar, which were constant reminders of my road to high blood pressure, I traded for lemons and honey.

 Total Lost, Lots Gained